 javasystem process.
 Alternatively, you can search for

 system.process.name:java AND proxyto show only the right information.

-Usage is shown per runner.
-As you can see, the CPU and memory usage of the proxies is quite low and within single digits.
-One runner shows less information than the other, because it was only recently assigned the proxy role to improve fault tolerance.
+Usage is shown per host.
+The CPU and memory usage of the proxies is quite low and within single digits.
+One host shows less information than the other, because it was only recently assigned the proxy role to improve fault tolerance.
 Note that for fault-tolerant installations, the remaining proxies must be able to handle the volume of user requests if a proxy fails.
 In this case, the proxies are over-provisioned and the failure of one proxy will not affect the ability of Elastic Cloud Enterprise to route user requests to Elastisearch and Kibana.